pyne/pyne/docs/usersguide/source_sampling.rst

 three sampling modes:

 :analog:
-  Particles are directly from a unmodified probability distribution function created from the source density mesh (i.e. positions/energies with high source density are sampled more often than those of low source density.
+  Particles birth parameters are are sampled directly from a unmodified probability distribution function created from the source density mesh (i.e. positions/energies with high source density are sampled more often than those of low source density).
 :uniform:
   All mesh volume elements and energy bins are equiprobable and the statistical weight of particles is modified accordingly.
 :user:
   In addition to source densities, the user supplies (on the same mesh) biased source densities.
-Particle birth parameters are then sampled on the basis of the biaed source densities, and the statisical weight of particles is modified accordingly
+Particle birth parameters are then sampled on the basis of the biased source densities, and the statisical weight of particles is modified accordingly.
+The biased source density tag has the same length as source density tag.
+Alternatively, the tag may have a length of 1, in which case the bias is only applied spacially and all energy groups are sampled uniformly.

 A complete description of the theory involved can be found in the source_sampling entry in the PyNE theory manual.